developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

 * Bluetooth radio is enabled on the device.
 BLE (Bluetooth Low Energy) beacons are used to locate devices.

-###Installation
+###Client Installation
 Steps for client installation:
 1. Download Device Tracker client from [Zebra Support and Downloads](https://www.zebra.com/us/en/support-downloads/software/productivity-apps/power-precision-console.html).
 Extract the files and folders.
-2. Install PowerPrecisionConsole.apk.
+2. Install DTRKClient.apk.
    * For Android Marshmallow and Nougat devices, install the .APK located in folder PPCClient\Client\M_N.
    * For Android Oreo devices, install the .APK located in folder PPCClient\Client\O.
 3. When prompted, enable the “Apps that can draw over other apps” overlay permission.
+4. Reboot the device
-4. For remote configuration using StageNow or an EMM (using XML or Managed Config), install PPCClientMgr.apk located in PPCClient\PluginCSP
+5. For remote configuration using StageNow or an EMM (using XML or Managed Config), install PPCClientMgr.apk located in PPCClient\PluginCSP

-###Configuration
+###Client Configuration
 Configure the server address and port either manually or remotely.
 For information on using CSP for remote configuration deployment, refer to [MX documentation](/mx/overview).

 ####Manual Configuration